-- determine eligibility; - select eligible participants and determine the types of awards that they are to receive; - determine the number of shares that are to be subject to awards and the terms and conditions of awards, including the price (if any) to be paid for the shares or the award; - approve the form of award agreements; - cancel, modify or waive our rights with respect to, or modify, discontinue, suspend or terminate any or all outstanding awards, subject to any required consents: - construe and interpret the terms of the 2010 Plan;
+- determine eligibility; - select eligible participants and determine the types of awards that they are to receive; - determine the number of shares that are to be subject to awards and the terms and conditions of awards, including the price (if any) to be paid for the shares or the award; - approve the form of award agreements; - cancel, modify or waive our rights with respect to, or modify, discontinue, suspend or terminate any or all outstanding awards, subject to any required consents; - construe and interpret the terms of the 2010 Plan;

-- accelerate or extend the vesting or exercisability or extend the term of any or all outstanding awards; - subject to the other provisions of the 2010 Plan, make certain adjustments to an outstanding award and authorize the conversion, succession or substitution of an award; - allow the purchase price of an award or ordinary shares to be paid in the form of cash, check or electronic funds transfer, by the delivery of alreadyowned ordinary shares or by a reduction of the number of shares deliverable pursuant to the award, by services rendered by the recipient of the award, by notice and third party payment or cashless exercise on such terms as the administrator may authorize, or any other form permitted by law; - determine the fair market value of an ordinary share.
+- accelerate or extend the vesting or exercisability or extend the term of any or all outstanding awards; - subject to the other provisions of the 2010 Plan, make certain adjustments to an outstanding award and authorize the conversion, succession or substitution of an award; - allow the purchase price of an award or ordinary shares to be paid in the form of cash, check or electronic funds transfer, by the delivery of alreadyowned ordinary shares or by a reduction of the number of shares deliverable pursuant to the award, by services rendered by the recipient of the award, by notice and third party payment or cashless exercise on such terms as the administrator may authorize, or any other form permitted by law; and - determine the fair market value of an ordinary share.

-A total of 1,500,000 of our ordinary shares are authorized for issuance with respect to awards granted under the 2010 Plan, plus any shares subject to share options under the 1999 Plan outstanding as of the date our shareholders adopt the 2010 Plan that expire, are canceled or terminate after the shareholder adoption date.
-In addition, the 2010 Plan contains an evergreen provision permitting the increase of the share reserve in calendar year 2011 in the amount of 2% of the outstanding ordinary shares on the date of completion of this offering; in each of calendar years 2012-2015, 2% of the outstanding ordinary shares on January 1 of each year, plus the number of shares available on January 1 of the prior year that were not granted in that prior year, or such number of shares determined by the board.
+A total of 1,500,000 of our ordinary shares are authorized for issuance with respect to awards granted under the 2010 Plan, plus any shares subject to share options under the 1999 Plan outstanding as of the date the registration statement of which this prospectus is a part is declared effective that expire, are canceled or terminate after the effective date of such registration statement.
 Only the actual number of shares issued pursuant to an award will reduce the number of shares available for issuance under the 2010 Plan.
 Awards settled in cash or a form other than ordinary shares will not reduce the number of shares available for issuance under the 2010 Plan.
 Shares subject to awards that expire or are cancelled or terminated, forfeited, fail to vest, or are not paid or delivered under the 2010 Plan will be available for subsequent awards under the 2010 Plan.
+Shares exchanged or withheld by us as payment of the exercise price of awards or related tax withholding obligations will be available for subsequent awards under the 2010 Plan.
 As of the date of this prospectus, no awards have been granted under the 2010 Plan, and the full number of shares authorized under the 2010 Plan is available for award purposes.
 All of the ordinary shares authorized for issuance under the 2010 Plan may be issued as incentive share options.